instructor-ai/instructor-js/docs/concepts/schema.md

 ## Nested Schemas

-Powerful schemas can be created by nesting schemas.s
+Powerful schemas can be created by nesting schemas.

 ```ts
 const schema = z.object({